umanitoba-cssa/constitution/Constitution.md

 Any tampering of the democratic voting process outlined here will constitute as a violation to the constitution and the club is subjected to [**Article 4e: Violations to Constitution**](#article-4e-violations-to-constitution).

 ### Application Selection Procedure
 All CSSA Council Positions must be filled for the upcoming year by no later than October 1st on an annual basis.
 Exceptions can only be made on a case-by-case basis such as an executive being dismissed.
+Exception requests must be made to the UMSU Vice President of Student Life and/or the Services Coordinator.

 Before advertising the vacant council position(s), the new President must appoint a Selections Committee to assist in selecting the upcoming year’s Council:

-- The appointment of the Selections Committee individuals must be chosen through a democratic vote from the previous year’s council.
+- The appointment of the Selections Committee individuals must be chosen through a democratic vote from the current year’s executive team.
-- If the Selections Committee does not consist of the new President and last year’s 10 Council Members, then this procedure cannot be enacted.
-In total, you will have 11 members on this committee.
+- If the Selections Committee does not consist of the new President and 4 other members from either the previous executive team or (preferably) the current executive team, then this procedure cannot be enacted.
+In total, you will have 5 members on this committee.
 This is considered the general standard for the Selections Committee structure.
 - In the case that the Selections Committee cannot be appointed due to not fulfilling the requirements, the President must use the Democratic Election Procedure outlined above.

 Appointment for the upcoming year’s Council will be conducted as follows: